ChaseWest/Blog/May-2014/Events.md

 For something as simple as the above [example](http://jsfiddle.net/ChaseWest/5hYcU/), you would need to `loop` through each list `element` and bind the same `event` to each `li`.
 You can see how this would quickly get out of control and difficult to maintain.

-How would you `bind` an `event` to an `element` that was dynamically created by you Javascript code (ex: new rows in a table)?
+How would you `bind` an `event` to an `element` that was dynamically created by your Javascript code (ex: new rows in a table)?
 What about an `element` that's removed from the `DOM`?
 If you're unsure, by all means, give it a try.
 You'll find that it becomes quite difficult and tedious to keep track of.

 Lucky for you (and the rest of us), we have **Event Delegation**!